GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: BACKGROUND

 \subsection{Generative Adversarial Networks}

 The generative adversarial network~\cite{goodfellow2014generative} models a game between a \textit{generator} $G$ and a \textit{discriminator} $D$.
-The goal of $G$ is to generate samples (designs in our case) that resemble those from data; while $D$ tries to distinguish between real data and generated samples.
+The goal of $G$ is to generate samples (designs in our case) that resemble those from data; while $D$ tries to distinguish between real data and generated samples by predicting the probability of a sample being real data.
 Both models improve during training via the following minimax optimization:

-where $P_{\text{data}}$ is the data distribution and $\mathbf{z}\sim P_{\mathbf{z}}$ is the noise that serves as $G$'s input.
+where $\mathbb{E}$ denotes expectation, $P_{\text{data}}$ is the data distribution, $P_{\mathbf{z}}$ is a predefined noise distribution (\eg, a standard normal distribution), $\mathbf{z}\sim P_{\mathbf{z}}$ is the noise that serves as $G$'s input, $G(\mathbf{z})$ denotes the generated sample, and $\mathbf{x}$ denotes the sample from a training dataset.
+In this paper, $\mathbf{x}$ represents geometric designs (\eg, pixelated, voxelated, point cloud, point sequence, or surface mesh representation, usually with high-dimensionality).
 A trained generator thus can map from a predefined noise distribution to the distribution of designs.
-Due to the low dimensionality of $\mathbf{z}$, we can use it to more efficiently control the geometric variation of high-dimensional designs.
+Due to the lower dimensionality of $\mathbf{z}$ compared to the original design representation $\mathbf{x}$, we can use $\mathbf{z}$ to more efficiently control the geometric variation of high-dimensional designs.

 Despite the ability to generate high-dimensional data from low-dimensional noise, standard GANs do not have a way of regularizing the noise; so it usually cannot reflect an intuitive design variation, which is unfavorable in many design applications.
-To compensate for this weakness, the InfoGAN encourages interpretable and disentangled latent representations by adding the \textit{latent codes} $\mathbf{c}$ as $G$'s another input and maximizing the lower bound of the mutual information between $\mathbf{c}$ and $G(\mathbf{c},\mathbf{z})$~\cite{chen2016infogan}.
-The mutual information lower bound $L_I$ is
+To compensate for this weakness, the InfoGAN adds the \textit{latent codes} $\mathbf{c}$ as $G$'s another input and maximizes the mutual information between $\mathbf{c}$ and $G(\mathbf{c},\mathbf{z})$, as a way of regularizing $\mathbf{c}$ and obtaining an interpretable and disentangled latent representation~\cite{chen2016infogan}.
+The generated design is now expressed as $G(\mathbf{c},\mathbf{z})$.
+Maximizing the mutual information prevents the information loss of $\mathbf{c}$ in the generation process.
+However, directly maximizing the mutual information is difficult, the InfoGAN instead maximizes the mutual information lower bound $L_I$:

 where $H(\mathbf{c})$ is the entropy of the latent codes, and $Q$ is the auxiliary distribution for approximating $P(\mathbf{c}|\mathbf{x})$.
 The InfoGAN's training objective becomes: